OSGeo/gdal/doc/source/drivers/raster/hfa.rst

       :choices: YES, NO
       :default: NO

-      Force use of ArcGIS PE String in file instead of Imagine coordinate system format.
+      Force the use of ESRI Projection Engine (PE) String in file instead of Imagine coordinate system format.
 In some cases this improves ArcGIS coordinate system compatibility.